Yokohime/Chiyoko_Project/README.md

+This is a course project for ZOOL710  Data Science in R for Biologists

 # Overview

 A template file and folder structure for a data analysis project/paper done with R/Quarto/Github.
 The structure promotes a data science pipeline for reproducibility in research.